Meat Temperature Chart

 Complete internal temperature guide for beef, chicken, pork, lamb, fish, and game.
 USDA safe minimums, doneness levels, carryover cooking, and resting times for every cut.

-Safe internal temperatures: Beef/pork/lamb steaks and roasts, 145°F (63°C), rest 3 min.
+Safe internal temperatures (USDA FSIS): Beef/pork/lamb steaks and roasts, 145°F (63°C), rest 3 min.
 Ground meats, 160°F (71°C).
 All poultry (chicken, turkey, duck), 165°F (74°C).
 Fish and shellfish, 145°F (63°C).
-UK FSA and USDA agree on these minimums.
+The UK Food Standards Agency takes a different approach: a single general threshold of 70°C for 2 minutes (or equivalent time-temperature combinations) for all meat, with the requirement that poultry and pork are cooked all the way through.
 Pull meat 5 to 10°F before target to account for carryover cooking during rest.

 Toggle °F / °C, search 150+ meat cuts, and view doneness and rest times below.